VanshajSaxena/vanshaj-saxena-hugo/content/projects/neovim/index.md

 │       └── ui.lua
 └── stylua.toml
 ```

 This has evolved so much since I first started.

 I now have moved to using Neovim Distributions as they provide structured API
 through which I can extend further and save some time for other projects.
 Maintaining a Neovim configurable is sometimes so time taking that you get to
 have very little time for other projects that you work upon.

-Here is the [source code](https://github.com/VanshajSaxena/nvim) for anyone
-interested in diving more deep into the Neovim Ecosystem.